IBMResearch/utils/README.md

 ## Install

-We're not pushing it to npm because it's
+We're not pushing it to npm because it's only for internal use.

 ```sh
 npm i --save IBMResearch/utils